-New York Mayor de Blasio becomes 24th Democrat in crowded 2020 White House field
+New York Mayor Bill de Blasio becomes 24th Democrat to seek White House

 “People in every part of this country feel stuck or even like they’re going backwards,” he said in the video.
 “But the rich got richer.”

-The mayor, who is barred from seeking a third four-year term in 2021, has struggled to build a national profile, eclipsed in the national consciousness by progressive U.S. Senators Bernie Sanders and Elizabeth Warren, who are now his rivals for the presidency.
+The mayor, who is barred from seeking a third four-year term in 2021, has struggled to build a national profile, eclipsed in the national consciousness by progressive U.S. senators Bernie Sanders and Elizabeth Warren, now his rivals for the presidency.

-He is scheduled to travel this weekend to Iowa and South Carolina, which host key early nominating contests, to begin campaigning.
+He will campaign this weekend in Iowa and South Carolina, which host key early nominating contests.

-De Blasio emphasized a list of progressive wins under his leadership, including universal pre-kindergarten, a $15 minimum wage and paid sick leave, all in a city that has a bigger population, more than 8 million, than most U.S. states.
+De Blasio emphasized a list of progressive wins under his leadership, including universal pre-kindergarten, the end of the policing practice known as stop-and-frisk and paid sick leave, all in a city that has a bigger population, more than 8 million, than most U.S. states.

+“We are the safest big city in America,” he told reporters at a news conference on Thursday.
+“We have the most jobs we’ve ever had.
+We have the highest graduation rates from our schools that we’ve ever had...these are not words, these are deeds.”

-He also promised to stand up to fellow New Yorker, Trump.
+He promised to stand up to Trump, a fellow New Yorker, calling him a “bully” and a “con artist.”

-“Don’t back down in the face of a bully,” he said.
-“Confront him and take him on.”
+“I’m going to keep calling him ‘Con Don,’ because that’s what he deserves to be called,” de Blasio said.

-In typical fashion, Trump hit back on Twitter on Thursday, calling de Blasio “the worst mayor in the U.S.”
+In typical fashion, Trump hit back on Twitter, calling de Blasio “the worst mayor in the U.S.”

 “He is a JOKE, but if you like high taxes & crime, he’s your man,” Trump said in a tweet.
 “NYC HATES HIM!”